Modes of Transportation

 All-Terrain Vehicles: Common Sense

-To safely enjoy your outings on an all-terrain vehicle—whether it be a quad bike, a trail bike or any other type of all-terrain vehicle—it is important to obey the law and behave responsibly.
-This ensures your own safety and the safety of others.
+To safely enjoy your all-terrain vehicle outings, it is important to obey the law and drive responsibly, to ensure your own safety and that of others.

 For You and any Passengers

 - protective goggles, if the helmet does not have a visor

 - closed footwear (boots or shoes)

 - any other equipment prescribed by regulation

 Strongly Recommended Accessories

 To better protect yourself and any passengers, and deal with any unexpected situations you may encounter during outings—such as the break down of your vehicle or bad weather—the following accessories can prove very useful:

 - a chest protector (especially for quad bikes and all-terrain motorcycles, including motocross bikes)